nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * can save `UserPref` objects in json format and read it back.
 * can save the inventory data in json format and read it back.
 * can save recipes data in json format and read it back.
+* can save location data in json format and read it back.

 ### Common classes